Overview of Scams & Fraud Schemes

 Scammers and fraudsters are trying new (and inventive) ways to get sensitive information or money from their victims.
 With social media and data breaches, there’s so much information available that it is getting easier for criminals to create legitimate sounding messages.

 Oftentimes, attacks include a strong emotion: fear or love.
 This can disrupt logical thinking.
 Pause, take a breath, and wait before reacting.
+Read more about social engineering and how to protect yourself.

 Tips to Protect Yourself From Scams